Venice & surroundings

 • In the orangery there are a treadmill, an excercise bike and many board games

 • Wine cellar operated on an honesty basis

 • Full time resident couple

-• 2 maids from 8am to noon, 7 days per week
+• 2 maids 4 hours per day, 7 days per week

 • Midweek bed and bath linen changing